edisplay/RCB_TA_notes/week-1-html-css-three-days/lesson-plan-1.2.md

 It won't look different.

-Open the html file in the browser.
+* Open the html file in the browser by right clicking on the file in SublimeText and going to "Open in Browser" *

 ### 6. Instructor Do (20 minutes)